tomjoht/tomjoht.github.io/_posts/2023/10/2023-10-18-what-is-diataxis-documentation-framework.md

 ## Who is Daniele Procida?

 Daniele Procida developed the Diátaxis approach to documentation.
 Although he has a background in philosophy, Procida has been in the tech industry for a decade now, and has been involved in open-source software for even longer.
-He is currently the Engineering Director at Canonical.
+He is currently an Engineering Director at Canonical.

 ## Comparing Diátaxis with other approaches